Denzel Washington: 2000–2009: Established actor and action roles

-Between 2003 and 2004, Washington appeared in a series of thrillers that performed generally well at the box office, including Out of Time, Man on Fire, and The Manchurian Candidate.
-In 2006, he starred in Inside Man, a Spike Lee-directed bank heist thriller co-starring Jodie Foster and Clive Owen, released in March, and starred in the time travel movie Déjà Vu released in November.
+Between 2003 and 2006, Washington appeared in a series of thrillers that performed generally well at the box office, including Carl Franklin's Out of Time opposite Eva Mendez and Tony Scott's Man on Fire alongside Dakota Fanning.
+In 2004 he acted opposite Meryl Streep in the remake of the 1962 film of the same name, The Manchurian Candidate.
+In 2006, he starred in Inside Man, a Spike Lee-directed bank heist thriller co-starring Jodie Foster and Clive Owen.
+Todd McCarthy of Variety wrote, it's "flashy cast, clever script and vibrant showcasing of New York City are strong plusses for Spike Lee's most mainstream studio venture".
+Later that year he starred in the time travel movie Déjà Vu released in November.

-In 2007, Washington co-starred with Russell Crowe for the second time (the first was 1995's Virtuosity) in Ridley Scott's American Gangster.
+In 2005, he was back onstage playing Brutus in the Broadway revival of Julius Caesar.
+Theatre critic Ben Brantley of The New York Times wrote, "Washington does not embarrass himself, as leading citizens of Hollywood have been known to do on Broadway.
+But even brilliantined in the glow of his inescapable fame, he can't help getting lost amid the wandering, mismatched crowd and the heavy topical artillery that have been assembled here."
+Despite mixed reviews, the production's limited run was a consistent sell-out.
+In 2007, he co-starred with Russell Crowe for the second time (the first was 1995's Virtuosity) in Ridley Scott's crime drama American Gangster for which he received a Golden Globe Award for Best Actor – Motion Picture Drama nomination.
 He also directed and starred in the drama The Great Debaters with Forest Whitaker.
 He next appeared in Tony Scott's 2009 film The Taking of Pelham 123 (a remake of the 1974 thriller of the same name), where he played New York City subway security chief Walter Garber opposite John Travolta's villain.

-Return to theater

-In the summer of 1990, Washington had appeared in the title role of the Public Theater's production of William Shakespeare's Richard III.
-In 2005, he was back onstage again as Brutus in a Broadway production of Julius Caesar.
-Despite mixed reviews, the production's limited run was a consistent sell-out.
-In the spring of 2010, Washington played Troy Maxson, opposite Viola Davis, in the Broadway revival of August Wilson's Fences, for which he won a Tony Award for Best Actor in a Play on June 13, 2010.

-From April to June 2014, Washington played the leading role in the Broadway production of Lorraine Hansberry's classic drama A Raisin in the Sun, directed by Kenny Leon.
-The show received positive reviews and won the 2014 Tony Award for Best Revival of a Play.

-Beginning March 22, 2018, Washington starred as Theodore "Hickey" Hickman in a Broadway revival of Eugene O'Neill's The Iceman Cometh.
-The production, directed by George C. Wolfe, began regular performances April 26 and ran for 14 weeks.